Welcome to Commissioner Aaron "Adot" Whitely's Info Hub

 My Priorities

-As the elected representative for the 6th District of Chatham County, I will continue to use my position to ensure that southwest Chatham County thrives and the citizens are engaged in the decision-making process.
-I believe in consistent engagement & partnership with local leaders & activists, community organizations; through and with these connections, we will foster the development of the 6th District into a better place to live and work!
+As your commissioner I remain steadfast in my commitment to transparency, community safety, youth engagement and responsible growth.
+I believe that as our community grows, we as government officials have a responsibility to our community to make sure our citizens are at the table to discuss our growth and not on the menu.
+As your commissioner, I will continue to use my position to ensure that southwest Chatham County thrives, and the citizens are engaged in the decision-making process.
+I believe in consistent engagement & partnership with local leaders & activists, community organizations.
+Through this collaboration, we will foster the development of the 6th District into a better place to live and work!

 YOUTH ENGAGEMENT